Hectorreto/Hectorreto/README.md

 ### Hi there, Héctor here! 👋

-* Currently a full-stack developer
+Currently a full-stack developer.
-* Gamer who occasionally makes games
+Gamer who occasionally makes games.
-* I navigate the web while continuously learning about new technologies and ways to improve through the power of AI.
+Navigating the web while continuously learning about new technologies and ways to improve through the power of AI.
-* ¡También hablo Español!
+¡También hablo Español!

 🌐 Web dev
 - React